oheimburger/codecard/README.md

 Configure your Code Card to run Serverless Functions on Oracle Cloud Infrastructure using the Fn project FaaS platform.
 The Fn project is an open-source container-native serverless platform.

   - **[Name Badge Function](/functions/)**
-Configure an Fn function to return a JSON payload to the Code Card that will apply one of the default template layouts with an associated icon, and custom text on your Code Card.
+Configure an Fn function to apply one of the default Code Card template layouts (with an associated icon, and custom text) to your Code Card e-paper display.

   - **[Node.js Weather Function](/functions/example/weather)**
 Configure an Fn function to retrieve and display the weather forecast on the Code Card e-paper display.